sfarb2/Credit_Risk_Analysis/README.md

 ## Overview of Analysis
 The purpose of this analysis was to apply a variety of supervised machine learning models to see how they fared in predicting credit risk and whether any should be preferred considering the inherently unbalanced classification problem of this investigation.

+* NOTE: Please reference .ipynb files with "_FINAL" in the name.

 ## Results
 -